Self-Quarantining with Kids

 Because I’m working from home with two kids, sometimes my favorite parts of the day is when the kids are sleeping–nap time and bedtime.
 It gives me a nice little break from having to deal with multiple things at once.
 I can finally focus on my work without any distractions.
 Or I can finally take time to do something for myself, like shower, or read, or breathe.
 The problem is that the kids don’t always go down very easily.
 It took me a while but I finally discovered that putting sleep masks on the kids is a game changer.
 I thought it would be fun if they had themed sleep masks so they would be more excited to put on their masks and get to sleep so I decided to do DIY kids character sleep masks.

 DIY Kids Character Sleep Masks

-At time like these, I wish I knew how to sew.
+At times like these, I wish I knew how to sew.
 However, I know how to be crafty so I just redesigned my own sleep masks that I keep for travelling.
-A few months ago I bought a whole 12-pack of sleep masks of different colors so I dug those out and got to work.
+A few months ago I bought a whole 12-pack of sleep masks in different colors so I dug those out and got to work.
 Here’s what I was able to come up with.

 Only two of the black spots fit into the shape so I cut out two more spots to glue onto the mask to show more of the spotted pattern.

 All I had to do next was hand-sew (or you can also glue) the fabric piece onto the mask.

 It was time for me to try painting a mask.
 I used non-toxic fabric paint for this since it would be going on my children’s faces.
 Monster’s Inc. is pretty popular in my household so I decided to paint Sulley’s fur pattern since it would be super quick, easy, and recognizable.
 A light blue mask, purple paint, and a few simple strokes is all it takes for this Sulley sleep mask.